Introduction

 Special rules for certain employee categories

-senior executives
+Senior executives

 A list will be maintained of categories of positions and employees defined in Eika Boligkreditt as senior executives.
 This list will be kept updated at all times, and will be revised and approved by the remuneration committee at least once a year.
 The list will also be revised in connection with reorganisations which could affect its accuracy.

-employees with jobs of particular significance for the company’s risk exposure
+Employees with jobs of particular significance for the company’s risk exposure

 A list will be maintained of categories of positions and of employees defined as having jobs of particular significance for the company’s risk exposure.
 This list will be kept updated at all times, and will be revised and approved by the remuneration committee at least once a year.
 The list will also be revised in connection with reorganisations which could affect its accuracy.

-employees with control functions
+Employees with control functions

-A list will be maintained of categories of positions and of employees defined as having control functions.
-This list will be kept updated at all times, and will be revised and approved by the remuneration committee at least once a year.
-The list will also be revised in connection with reorganisations which could affect its accuracy.
+Employees with responsibility for credit assessments receive no variable remuneration.
+The list will be kept updated at all times, and will be revised and approved at least once a year.
+It will also be revised in connection with reorganisations which could affect its accuracy.

-remuneration committee
+Remuneration committee

 The company will have a remuneration committee appointed by the board of directors.
 This committee will comprise at least two directors.
 It will prepare all matters concerning the remuneration system to be decided by the board, and will have access to such documentation and information as the committee finds necessary.